shaleenx/bubbler/README.md

-# OMR-test-grader
+# bubbler
-Computer vision system to grade OMR answer sheets a.k.a. bubble sheets
+Computer vision system to grade bubble sheets a.k.a.
+OMR answer sheets